postsharp/postsharp.github.io/_posts/2020-09-11-achieve-the-impossible.md

 *Simone Curzi is a Principal Consultant from Microsoft Consulting Services.
 Simone has a 20 year experience covering various technical roles in Microsoft Services, and has fully devoted himself to Security for more than 5 years.
 A renowed Threat Modeling and Microsoft Security Development Lifecycle (SDL) expert, Simone is also one of the leaders of the Worldwide Microsoft Community on Application Security and a SME for the Security Community.*

-*Some of Simone's contributions are available through his Blog, which can be accessed from [https://simonesecurity.com](https://simoneonsecurity.com)*

-*He can also be reached via his [LinkedIn profile](https://www.linkedin.com/in/simone-curzi-a357b334/).*
+*Some of Simone's contributions are available through his [blog](https://simoneonsecurity.com).
+He can also be reached via his [LinkedIn profile](https://www.linkedin.com/in/simone-curzi-a357b334/).*